Manubarki/Manubarki/README.md

 ## About

+I help founders, product leaders, and engineering heads solve the hard hiring problems - and build teams that actually move the needle.

-**Talent Partner at [Atlan](https://atlan.com)**, where I hire Principal Engineers and AI-native staff for Engineering, Product, and Design teams across India and North America.
+**Talent Partner at [Atlan](https://atlan.com)**, where I am building Engineering, Product, and Design teams across India and North America.
 12+ years scaling teams across B2B SaaS, Cloud, Security, and Data/AI infrastructure.

 What makes me different: **I also build the tools my team uses.** A GitHub repo miner that extracts contributor profiles at scale.
 A Chrome extension that auto-scores candidates against job criteria.
 An AI agent that evaluates system design interviews end-to-end.
 An X-ray engine that runs overnight and fills my pipeline by morning.
 All built with AI as my engineering partner.